Dutch Fort of Galle (ගාල්ල කොටුව)

 Fishmark Bastion

-his is also found in Reimer’s map of Galle Fort (1790).
-It is believed that it was named Fishmark because fishing craft could be well observed from here.
+This is marked in Reimer’s map of Galle Fort (1790).
+It is believed that was named due to its proximity to the Dutch Commander’s official residence.

 The fortification of the Galle Fort as a seat of administration was seen during the Portuguese, Dutch and British periods.
 The neglect of the Fort began after 1948 with vandalism being prevalent.

-After government the withdrew restrictions on land ownership by non citizen a large number of heritage buildings within the Galle Fort were grabbed by foreigners and has been converted into eateries, pubs and hotels.
-Some have blamed these overseas owners have carried out changes to buildings within this world heritage city violating provisions of the Antiquities Act and of bribery to government officials to look away.
+After government withdrew restrictions on land ownership by non-citizens a large number of heritage buildings within the Galle Fort were grabbed by foreigners and have been converted into eateries, pubs and hotels.
+Some have blamed these overseas owners for carrying out changes to buildings within this world heritage city violating provisions of the Antiquities Act and of bribery to government officials to look away.

 Also See